Niteroiense FC: Former social headquarters

-Rua Visconde de Sepetiba Ground
+Rua Visconde de Sepetiba field

-The club’s main ground was located on Rua Visconde de Sepetiba, in downtown Niterói, where the team moved in the late 1920s.
-The venue, which featured a pitch for matches, simple bleachers, and the social headquarters installed beside the field, became the center of Niteroiense’s sporting and administrative activities.
-In addition to Niteroiense’s own games, the ground also hosted matches of major Rio de Janeiro clubs such as Flamengo and Fluminense, including a Fla–Flu in which Flamengo won 5–3.
-After the club’s dissolution in 1980, the land was sold and the facilities were demolished for the construction of a residential building.
+Field being used as a parking lot.

+The club's main field was located on Visconde de Sepetiba Street and was inaugurated in 1919.
+The inaugural match, held on March 23, 1919, was against Ypiranga and ended in a 2–2 draw.
+The venue featured a grass pitch and stands; lighting was installed in 1930, allowing night matches to be held.
+The first match played under the floodlights took place on July 12, 1930, with Fluminense, from Nova Friburgo, defeating Gragoatá by 3–1.
+The field also hosted numerous matches between clubs from Niterói and major teams from Rio de Janeiro, including a Fla-Flu that ended 5–3 in favor of Flamengo.
+After the legal dispute that took place between 1967 and 1978, the club lost ownership of the field's land.
+The last match on the field occurred between Niteroiense and the Veterans of AABB, with a 3–1 victory for Niteroiense.
+In 1978 the area was converted into a parking lot and, in 1980, sold to a real estate company together with the club's headquarters.

 Concha Acústica Sports Complex

-The Concha Acústica Sports Complex, located in the neighborhood of São Domingos, in Niterói, is where Niteroiense trains and plays the under-20 team’s home matches.
-The club attempted to use the stadium as the home ground for the professional team, but the FERJ denied authorization due to technical issues related to the venue’s infrastructure, including safety, accommodations, accessibility, and other requirements for sanctioned competitions.
+The Concha Acústica Sports Complex, located in the neighborhood of São Domingos, in Niterói, is where Niteroiense trains and plays the under-20 team's home matches.
+The club attempted to use the place as the home ground for the professional team, but the FERJ denied authorization due to technical issues related to the venue's infrastructure, including safety, accommodations, accessibility, and other requirements for sanctioned competitions.
+According to president André Luiz Silva, the holding of professional matches at the venue depends on authorization from the Fire Department and the presentation of technical reports that have not yet been issued.

 Arena Trops

-The Arena Trops, located in the Trops Athlete Training Center, in the neighborhood of Várzea das Moças, in Niterói, was chosen as Niteroiense’s official home ground for the 2025 season due to the impossibility of using the Concha Acústica for the professional team.
+The Arena Trops, located in the Trops Athlete Training Center, in the neighborhood of Várzea das Moças, in Niterói, was chosen as Niteroiense's official home ground for the 2025 season due to the impossibility of using the Concha Acústica for the professional team.
 The choice was confirmed after the club obtained all the necessary permits in an inspection carried out that same year.
-The venue’s debut took place on June 25, in the match against America, valid for the first round of the 2025 Copa Rio, which ended in a 0-0 draw.
+The venue's debut took place on June 25, in the match against America, valid for the first round of the 2025 Copa Rio, which ended in a 0–0 draw.